Mtoal087/drumkit/ReadME.md

 # Drum Kit

-This repo is to learn javascript for web development.
-This also taught me how to play sound after certain events.
+This repo is to learn JavaScript for web development.

-This project taught me query selectors, as well as adding/removing classes after an event.
+This project taught me query selectors, adding/removing classes after an event, as well as how to play sounds after certain events.